 October Events in France

-October brings a host of events and festivals to France.
+October brings a host of events and festivals to France ranging from film festivals to music and art.

-- Nuit Blanche is celebrated all over France on October 6, 2018.
-The annual arts festival is when attractions, museums, and parks stay open all night.
+- Nuit Blanche (white night) is celebrated in many French cities, usually on the first Saturday of October.
+The annual arts festival is a time when attractions, museums, and parks stay open all night.
+The annual event is especially festive in Paris.
 Admire the art, talk to your fellow culture lovers, then breakfast the next morning in a cafe over a steaming cup of cafe au lait and a buttery croissant.

-- Lumière Film Festival is held in the great city of Lyon where film started with the Lumière brothers.
-From October 13-21, 2018, more than 400 screenings will showcase 174 international films.
-Actress and producer Jane Fonda will also be awarded the Lumière Award at the 10th anniversary of the festival.
+- Lumière Film Festival is held in the city of Lyon where film started with the Lumière brothers.
+For over a week each October, more than 400 screenings showcase 174 international films.
+The Lumière Award is given to honor significant people in the film world.

-- Amiens Rederie, one of the country's biggest flea markets and fairs, takes over Amiens on October 7, 2018.
-This is the second biggest brocante fair in France after the Lille Braderie, which is on the first weekend of September.
+- Amiens Rederie, one of the country's biggest flea markets and fairs, takes over Amiens in early October.
+This is the second biggest brocante (vintage market) fair in France after the Lille Braderie market, which is on the first weekend of September.

-- Jazz between the Two Towers in La Rochelle on the Atlantic coast welcomes around 100 international musicians to stages around the city.
-The week-long festival is planned for October 1-7, 2018.
+- Jazz Between the Two Towers in La Rochelle on the Atlantic coast welcomes around 100 international musicians to stages around the city center.
+The multi-day festival is held in early October.